 Hotel phone: +52 624 145 8000

-The most visually striking hotel in Los Cabos, Mar Adentro’s architecture resembles a futuristic pueblo on a gorgeous golden sand beach.
+The most visually striking hotel in Los Cabos, the Viceroy’s architecture resembles a futuristic pueblo on a gorgeous golden sand beach.
 Its interior courtyard paths are set amid reflecting pools, meeting up at a pod-like restaurant designed like an inverted bird nest, before continuing on toward a chic swimming pool and further to the beach club.
-Rooms are spacious with minimalist décor, electronic lighting and shades, and all feature large terraces with oversized soaking tubs, daybeds, and a breakfast table.
+Rooms are spacious with minimalist décor, electronic lighting, and shades, and all feature large terraces with oversized soaking tubs, daybeds, and a breakfast table.
 Dining is remarkable here, with organic produce and local seafood served daily in Nido (the bird nest) and Origen, their contemporary Mexican fine dining restaurant.
 Their spa offers massage and body treatments with a special focus on aromatherapy and music.
-Located in the San Jose Hotel Zone, just a fifteen minute bike ride (complimentary bikes) or short taxi to the Downtown Art District.
+Located in the San Jose Hotel Zone, a fifteen-minute bike ride (complimentary bikes) or short taxi to the Downtown Art District.

 Hotel phone: +52 624 104 9999

 14. Pueblo Bonito Pacifica – Cabo San Lucas, Sunset Beach